210.236.2393 TDominguezRE@gmail.com

 Is New Braunfels more expensive than San Antonio?

-What’s the difference between living in New Braunfels vs Boerne?
+What's the difference between Comal ISD and New Braunfels ISD?

 Should I rent first before buying in New Braunfels?